Homework, 2023

 artist talkback — by Brad V. alongside Carmela of PACARTS

 when no one is watching uses the webcam site, Chatroulette, to explore the sexualization of the trans body with randomized strangers.
-The work experiments with the online male gaze while live audiences survey responses around transphobia and gender politics.
+The work experiments with controlling the online male gaze while live audiences survey responses around transphobia and gender politics.
 The performance further challenges intimacy contracts and expectations while in technological shadows, and how human consciousness morphs to fulfill needs of self-gratification.

 installation — various screens and projections to function as a cyber meta mirror for Fae’s subconscious digital world alongside poems from Blood Frequency (2022).